PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 As new features are introduced across MVP phases, particular attention will be paid to ensuring that saved data, configurations, and battle templates remain functional and forward-compatible.
 Specific strategies include:

-- **Phase 3 → Phase 4**: Entity objects, Capacity objects and their classes will be updated to integrate new type attributes without breaking existing data.
+- **Phase 3 → Phase 4**: Entity objects, Capacity objects, and their classes will be updated to integrate new type attributes without breaking existing data.

 - **Phase 4 → Phase 5**: The transition from a 4-type to a 6-type system will be handled by updating the effectiveness structure.
 Existing custom moves and Pokémon will adapt to new type definitions.